waqarsaleem/waqarsaleem.github.io/sale.md

 # 🛒 Featured Products for Sale

 A curated collection of home and lifestyle items — each carefully photographed and described below.
 Click on the links to view full photo albums on Facebook.
-You will have to pick them up from Clifton on your own.
+Purchased items will have to be picked up from Clifton.

 ---